mulingwa/alx-pre_course/0x01-git/README.md

-This is my second readme file for th egithub project
+This is my second readme file for the github project